Madeline Blair: Discovery

 The authorities in Balboa were unsure of what to do with her.
 She returned to New York on the Panama Railroad Company ship SS Cristobal. and had the US Navy billed for the fare.

 Repercussions

-The repercussion on the ship were severe.
-Captain Olmstead instigated courts-martial for 23 enlisted men, sentences of up to 10 years imprisonment were imposed.
-Admiral Henry A. Wiley issued a letter of reprimand to all officers of the ship, including future Admiral and Chief of Naval Operations Arleigh Burke, then an ensign.
-Fortunately for his career and the careers of the other officers, Admiral William V. Pratt thought the penalties excessive, and when he became Chief of Naval Operations in 1930, he ordered the reprimands stricken from the officer's records.
+The repercussions on the ship were severe.
+Captain Olmstead instigated courts-martial for 23 enlisted men, and sentences of up to 10 years imprisonment were imposed.
+Admiral Henry A. Wiley issued a letter of reprimand to all officers of the ship, including future Admiral and Chief of Naval Operations (CNO) Arleigh Burke, then an ensign.
+However, Admiral William V. Pratt thought the penalties excessive, and when he became CNO in 1930, he ordered the reprimands stricken from the officer's records.
 He could not reverse the results of the courts-martial of the enlisted men.

 In 1928, Blair published her story in the American Weekly Magazine section of The San Francisco Examiner.